JohnL3/milestone-project-four/testing_doc.md

 - I would expect to see a link to the users page : True
 - I would expect to see logout : True

-If a user then logs out I would expect list just to show recipes and signup/login : True

-On Tablets and desktops width 768 and up menu is in the header and no burger, links are recipes and signup/login and if user logged in they are users username recipe and logout : True

 ### Signup/Login page